AdobeDocs/marketo-measure.en/help/miscellaneous/call-tracking-integration.md

 ---
-description: Call Tracking Integration - [!DNL Marketo Measure]
+description: "Call Tracking Integration guidance for Marketo Measure users"
 title: Call Tracking Integration
 exl-id: bc35a789-e056-4456-9038-306ed34c2a8e
 feature: Tracking, Integration
 ---
 # Call Tracking Integration {#call-tracking-integration}

 Our integration with [!DNL CallTrackingMetrics] is intended to merge a web session with a phone call.
 A phone call gets treated as a form submission to [!DNL Marketo Measure].
 It gives credit to a web session that would have otherwise only been considered a web visit because there was no actual form submission.